Qué ver en Nueva Delhi, Tumba Humayun

 We come across giant sacks of all kinds of spices, nuts, herbs and tea.
 Although it is a wholesale market where traders from all over Delhi come to buy, if you want, you can also buy small quantities.

-We go up to the roof of one of the buildings and watch as Old Delhi slowly darkens.
+We go up to the roof of one of the buildings and watch the sunset over the Old Delhi.
 A few meters away we saw some monkeys prowling around the roofs looking for something to put in their mouths, and we took the opportunity to give them a couple of bananas that we carried.

 With this first contact with the wild fauna of India we finish our route through the crazy market of Chandni Chowk and we go back home.
 In my opinion, if you go to Delhi, and want to see the most authentic India it is worth visiting this chaotic and labyrinthine market.
 Mind you, you might not want to come back once you’ve seen it.